 - The Prairie People on Bravestarr.

-- Seen in the Johnny Bravo episode "Johnny Bravo Goes Hollywood", where Johnny auditions for a Hollywood role, and is shown around the studio by a load of famous stars, including a hobbit.
+- The Johnny Bravo episode "Johnny Bravo Goes Hollywood" has Johnny auditioning for a Hollywood role.
+He is shown around the studio by a group of stars, including a hobbit.